 There are 3 possible treatments for colon cancer: surgery, radiation, and chemotherapy.

-Surgery is the treatment most likely to cure colon cancer, but it's only used for people with stage 1 to stage 3 cancer.
-If you're diagnosed with stage 3 cancer, you will have to undergo radiation therapy or chemotherapy in addition to surgery.
+Surgery is the treatment most likely to cure colon cancer, but it's mainly used for people with stage 1 to stage 3 cancer.
+If you're diagnosed with stage 3 cancer, you may have to undergo radiation therapy or chemotherapy in addition to surgery.
 The same is sometimes true of stage 2 tumours.

 Polyps can be removed without surgery.
 An endoscope is fitted with special cutters for the task.